 Whether it’s with Facebook, a dating profile, or Googling the ex's name, relationship expert and author John Gray says, keeping frequent online tabs can be a red flag.
 Gray says, “If they’re spending too much time online following a past partner, it may make you feel neglected.
-Are you getting what you need from this person, especially when he or she spends two hours on Facebook after dinner?”
+Are you getting what you need from this person, especially when they spend two hours on Facebook after dinner?”
 If not, Gray says, it’s time to speak up.

 4. Too Much Contact With the Ex